alxndrTL/losscape/README.md

 ## Documentation 📖
 For more details, please refer to the documentation.
 It provides a global overview on how `losscape` works, and on how you can leverage it with your own model.

+## Roadmap 🚀
+Here are a couple of additions I'm planning to add in the near future:

+- 📈 Validation Loss Landscape: I'm working on the ability to visualize the validation loss landscape, in addition to the training loss landscape.
+- 🛤 Optimizer Path Visualization: Future updates will include the ability to visualize the path of gradient descent (or any other optimizer) on these landscapes using PCA.

 ## Contact 📞
 Feel free to open an issue if you find a bug or have any suggestions to improve the library.
 Feedback is much appreciated!